davidcp90/the-fridge/README.md

-# the-fridge
+# The Fridge

-> Tired of trying to remember all the things that you have to do, but your current apps doesn't help.
+> Tired of trying to remember all the things that you have to do, but your current apps don't help.
 Follow mama's advice putting a note in *The Fridge*.
-The fridge was built using vue.js, firebase, etc
+The fridge was built using vue.js, typescript, firebase, etc

 ## Build Setup